-- A minimum of four projects (representing at least four communication or related courses) presenting the student’s proficiency in the areas covered by the department’s objectives.
+- A minimum of four projects (representing at least four upper-division communication or related courses) presenting the student’s proficiency in the areas covered by the department’s objectives.
 All exhibits should represent courses at the 3000 level or above unless a substitution is approved by exit facilitator.
 The portfolio may contain audio and visual materials as well as text.

 - Represent your best skills and demonstrate the depth and breadth of your knowledge.
 If you wish to show personality and creativity, do so within your projects.